edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-10-25-html5-because-flash-is-dead.md

 author:
   name: Tyler Campbell
 image: blog/2017/2017-10-23-html5-because-flash-is-dead.jpg
 excerpt: From massive security scares to clunky frights, it's time to switch your outdated Flash courses to HTML5.
-Here's why.
+Here's why and how to get started.
 related: false
 ---

 In 1996, Macromedia acquired a little web animation tool that began to revolutionize the way we experienced media on the desktop (and eventually our cellphones).
 Now owned by Adobe, Flash was the go-to web-streaming and animation software for everything from eLearning to The Simpsons.
 That was then; this is now.
 Turns out, Flash has been plagued with issues nearly since its birth, and its death is upon us.

-It's seriously time to move your training to HTML5.
+It's seriously time to move your eLearning to HTML5.
+Here's why.

 ## What's the difference between Flash and HTML5?

 Flash and HTML5 have some important differences that really affect their usability (for better or worse!).

-### Flash uses too much power
+### Flash uses too much power for mobile

 On a very basic level, Flash is unsustainable in terms of battery life.
 The resources to run Flash make it clunky and inefficient, especially in terms of eLearning.
-HTML5 requires less bandwidth for the same performance, preserving battery life in mobile devices.
+HTML5 requires less bandwidth for the same performance, preserving battery life in [mobile devices](https://www.edgepointlearning.com/blog/what-is-mlearning/){:target="_blank"}.

 ### Flash requires a plug-in